PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/SpringShell_Attack_&_Protect.md

 ## Setup Vulnerability Rule
 1. Go to **Compute > Defend > Vulnerabilities > Images > Deployed** and Click **+ Add Rule**
-2. Enter a name such as: Block Containers with Critical Vulnerabilities
+2. Enter a name such as: 'Block Containers with Critical Vulnerabilities'
 3. In the **Block threshold** section, change to Block on **Critical**
 4. Then click in the **'Scope'** field
 5. Create a rule specific for this vulnerable Container app.
     - Step 5a: Select your container selection (if already created) or Click **'Add Collection'**, type in a name, Click in the **Image** field, type in `vuln_app_app`, select it and click **'Save'**
     - Step 5b: Ensure you have your desired collection box checked and click **'Select collections'**
-6. For performing the demo, **'Disable'** the alert temporarily, under **Actions** and clicking the 3 dots.
+6. For performing the demo, **'Disable'** the rule temporarily, under **Actions** and clicking the 3 dots.

 ## Setup Compliance Rule
-1. TODO - Add Detail here.
+1. Go to **Compute > Defend > Compliance > Containers and Images > Deployed** and Click **+ Add Rule**
+2. Enter a name such as: 'Block image running as non-root user'
+3. In the **Block threshold** section, change to Block on **Image should be created with a non-root user**
+4. Then click in the **'Scope'** field
+5. Create a rule specific for this vulnerable Container app.
+    - Step 5a: Select your container selection (if already created) or Click **'Add Collection'**, type in a name, Click in the **Image** field, type in `vuln_app_app`, select it and click **'Save'**
+    - Step 5b: Ensure you have your desired collection box checked and click **'Select collections'**
+6. For performing the demo, **'Disable'** the rule temporarily, under **Actions** and clicking the 3 dots.

-## Setup Trusted Images Rule - OPTIONAL & Requires integration with a registry:
+## OPTIONAL - Setup Trusted Images Rule - Requires integration with a registry, AWS & Docker credentails setup on the EC2 instance:
+***NOTE: This section will be separated out into a separate lab as there are several components required to run effectively and the below instructions are not complete at this time.
+It is not neccesary to add this section to your demo***.

 Before creating a rule, ensure you have setup an ECR repo and registry scanning with Prisma Cloud.
 Follow these Docs:
 - [Getting started with Amazon ECR](https://docs.aws.amazon.com/AmazonECR/latest/userguide/getting-started-console.html)
 - [Configure registry scans](https://docs.paloaltonetworks.com/prisma/prisma-cloud/prisma-cloud-admin-compute/vulnerability_management/registry_scanning)